 For a proper tropical tipple, Aparima Bar at St. Regis Bora Bora offers a roster of well-built Tiki drinks.
 The specialty here is the Hina, a mix of fresh coconut water, coconut syrup and coconut ice cream, blended with rum and served in a coconut shell.

 Drink Like a Local

 For those keen to venture out of the modern comforts of Bora Bora’s many five-star properties, head to the city of Vaitape.
 Situated under several freestanding palapas on a lagoon-side deck, visit Bora Bora Yacht Club, a place to dock your boat, spend the night or simply order one of the island’s best Piña Coladas, made with freshly squeezed coconut milk.

-French Polynesia’s business hub, and what most resembles a city, can be found on Tahiti island.
+French Polynesia’s business hub and most densely populated area can be found on Tahiti island.
 Set within Marina Taina, about a 10-minute drive from Fa’a’ā International Airport, is Pink Coconut, a contemporary indoor/outdoor eatery and popular sunset cocktail spot that serves a serious, and seriously boozy, Mojito, built with a mix of local Mana’o Tahiti rum plus Havana Club.
 In addition to a handful of rum-rich options, like the Ti’ Punch and Daiquiri, one will also find a slew of other classics.